 You’ve heard about the Southwest Companion Pass, right?
 We believe it’s one of the best travel perks out there.

 When you sign up for this card, the 40,000-point bonus counts towards a Companion Pass!
-This means you’d only need to accumulate another 70,000 points in the same calendar year to qualify for a Companion Pass.
-You can nearly achieve this by also opening the Southwest Rapid Rewards® Premier Business Credit Card (it comes with 60,000 Southwest points after spending $3,000 on purchases within the first three months).
+This means you’d only need to accumulate another 85,000 points in the same calendar year to qualify for a Companion Pass.
+You can come even closer by also opening the Southwest Rapid Rewards® Premier Business Credit Card (it comes with 60,000 Southwest points after spending $3,000 on purchases within the first three months).

 I’m always looking to see if I’ll actually get enough value to justify the annual fee on a credit card when I sign-up.